Southern African Renewable Investment and Growth (SOARING) Programme

 • The SOARING team has drafted a term-sheet that the Program team has drafted with a MFI based in Tanzania to support its plans.
 This would serve as a draft to also partner with and support additional (Micro-) Finance Institutions in the country.
 This arrangement would have the potential to benefit much more than 10 SMEs in Tanzania alone.

 • The draft term sheet with the MFI in Tanzania has resulted in a signed Guarantee Agreement.
-The MFI has applied for a loan to be covered by the Guarantee Fund, which has been approved by BMWE.
+The MFI has applied for a loan to be covered by the Guarantee Fund, which has been approved by IKI.

 Latest Update: